 Accepting Credit Cards and Payments

-One important step to starting your store is to turn on a payment method.
+One important step to start your store is turning on a payment method.
 Turn on the available options by going to Settings > Store > Payment Options.

 Jimdo does not collect a fee from any of your online sales, although PayPal and Stripe do take a small fee to process each transaction.
 Neither service charges a monthly fee.